 "Respondent" means the person named in a formal enforcement action (FEA).

-"Violation" means a transgression of any statute, rule, order, license, permit, or any part thereof, and includes both acts and omissions.
+"Violation" means a transgression of any statute, rule, order, license, permit, permit attachment, or any part thereof, and includes both acts and omissions.

 "Willful" means the respondent had a conscious objective to cause the result of the conduct and the respondent knew or had reason to know that the result was not lawful.